-The Doctorate of Philosophy in Civil Engineering with a major in Project Management program is designed for advanced graduate students with strong academic credentials who seek to focus on a specific research subject in depth.
+The Doctorate of Philosophy in Civil Engineering with a concentration in Project Management is designed for advanced graduate students with strong academic credentials who seek to focus on a specific research subject in depth.
 The program requires a minimum of 36 credit hours and combines advanced-level coursework with a doctoral dissertation.
 The PhD program is residential.
 UMD does not offer an online PhD program in Project Management.

 Doctoral students will have many opportunities to research relevant theoretical and practical problems in major project-based industries including engineering and construction, real estate planning, government services, and others for use in their dissertations.